fgronqvist/votingbooth/documentation/week_report.md

 * Bugfix for NumberValidation on poll minute -field (see https://github.com/wtforms/wtforms/issues/100)
 * Add breakdown for votes
 * Usability fixes based on the code review
+* Group by fix
+* Added check to disalow anonymous voting multiple times in the same session|

 ## Time worked